2023 Island Games

 The XIX Island Games (also known as the 2023 NatWest Island Games for sponsorship reasons) were to have been held in Guernsey in 2021; however, due to the COVID-19 pandemic, the Games were postponed.
-This occasion will be the third time that the island would host the games, the first being in 1987, and the second in 2003.
+This occasion was the third time that the island hosted the Games, the others being in 1987, and 2003.

-Rescheduled, the week-long event welcomed around 2,500 competitors and officials from 24 islands to take part in 14 sports.
+Rescheduled, the week-long event took place from 8 to 14 July 2023 and welcomed around 2,500 competitors and officials from 24 islands to take part in 14 sports.

 Host

 The Faroe Islands were initially chosen to host the games but pulled out of doing so in early 2015.
 In July 2016 the Island Games AGM unanimously decided to award the games to Guernsey.

 The Guernsey organising committee chair was Dame Mary Perkins, supported by Peter Vidamour as sports director and Ian Damarell as Finance Director.
 The International Island Games Association (IIGA) advisor was Eric Legg.
 The mascot of the Games was an anthropomorphic puffin character named Jet (short for Jethou), which was decided by a children-only vote.